TylerFisher/blog/content/posts/2022-03-08_how-to-setup-your-mac-for-writing-code-in-under-one-hour.md

 pip install --user pipx
 ```

-Then, restart your terminal and run `pipx ensurepath` to make sure you have the location where pipx installs applications on your $PATH.
+Then, restart your terminal and run `python3 -m pipx ensurepath` to make sure you have the location where pipx installs applications on your $PATH.

 Now that we have pipx, we can install [pipenv](https://pipenv.pypa.io/en/latest/) to ensure pip never installs our project dependencies globally.
 Confused yet?
 Me too.